Extractivism

 Example of European extractivism: a quarry in the Apuan Alps, Italy.
 No Cav is an anti-extractivism movement fighting against this activity.

-Extractivism is the removal of natural resources particularly for export with minimal processing.
-This economic model is common throughout the Global South and the Arctic region, but also happens in some sacrifice zones in the Global North in European extractivism.
+Extractivism is the removal of natural resources, particularly for export, with minimal processing.
+This economic model is common throughout the Global South and the Arctic region, but also occurs in some sacrifice zones in the Global North, in European extractivism.
 The concept was coined in Portuguese as "extractivismo" in 1996 to describe the for-profit exploitation of forest resources in Brazil.
 (Note: Other sources credit Uruguayan social ecologist Eduardo Gudynas for coining the concept in 2009.)

 Many actors are involved in the process of extractivism.
-These mainly include transnational corporations (TNCs) as the main players, but are not limited to them, because they also include the government and some (chiefly economic) community members.
+These mainly include transnational corporations (TNCs) as the main players, but also include the government and some (chiefly economic) community members.
 Trends have demonstrated that countries do not often extract their own resources; extraction is often led from abroad.
 Extractivism is controversial because it exists at the intersection where economic growth and environmental protection meet.
 This intersection is known as the green economy.
-Extractivism has evolved in the wake of neo-liberal economic transitions to become a potential avenue for development to occur.
+Extractivism has evolved in the wake of neo-liberal economic transitions, becoming a potential avenue for development.
 This development occurs through stabilizing growth rates and increasing direct foreign investment.

-However, while these short-term economic benefits can be substantial, extractivism as a development model is often critiqued for failing to deliver the improved living conditions it promises and failing to work collaboratively with already existing programs, therefore inflicting environmental, social and political consequences.
+However, while these short-term economic benefits can be substantial, extractivism as a development model is often critiqued for failing to deliver the improved living conditions it promises and to work collaboratively with already existing programs, therefore inflicting environmental, social and political consequences.
 (Note: According to economists Andrea Cori and Salvatore Monni extractivism perpetuates a resource curse, a phenomenon that causes countries rich in natural resources to have slow economic growth, low development, corrupt governments and unequal distribution of wealth, since the wealth produced with the resource is exported to other countries or oligopolic companies, which use a part of the wealth generated to bribe local governments to increase extractivism, creating a positive feedback for unequal wealth distribution.)

-Environmental concerns of extractivism include; climate change, soil depletion, deforestation, loss of food sovereignty, declining biodiversity and contamination of freshwater.
-Social and political implications include violation of human rights, unsafe labour conditions, unequal wealth distribution and conflict.
-As a result of this, extractivism remains a prominent debate in policy related discourse because while it sometimes delivers high economic gains in the short term, it also poses social and environmental dangers.
+Environmental concerns of extractivism include: climate change, soil depletion, deforestation, a severe loss of food sovereignty, declining biodiversity, and contamination of freshwater.
+Social and political implications include violation of human rights, unsafe labor conditions, unequal wealth distribution, and conflict.
+As a result, extractivism remains a prominent debate in policy-related discourse because, while it sometimes delivers high economic gains in the short term, it also poses social and environmental dangers.
 Case studies in Latin America demonstrate these policy gaps.